aimeos/aimeos-docs/src/frontend/html/adapt-themes.md

 # Cascading Style Sheets

 Overwriting existing CSS styles is done by using the same CSS selector and applying different values to the existing instructions or by adding new instructions.
-For example, if you would like to change the style for a product name
+For example, if you would like to change the style for a product name:

 ```css
 .catalog-detail-basic .name {